 In fact there are quite a few famous people that have themselves been home-schooled

 Emma Watson Julian Assange J. R. R. Tolkien Virginia Woolf

 Lewis Carroll Alexander Bell Florence Nightingale Thomas Edison

 Serena Williams Agatha Christie Wolfgang Amadeus Mozart

-If you’re interested in homeschooling, then get in touch and would like to chat about it then please get in touch and I would be happy to share my experiences with families that have homeschooled.
+If you’re interested in homeschooling and would like to chat about it then please get in touch.
+I would be happy to share my experiences with families that have homeschooled.
 There are also many groups on Facebook where you can contact families local to you for meetups, advice and more directly from people that homeschool themselves.
 The support network for families that homeschool is very strong in some communities.

 The famous A.S.
 Neill from Scotland founded the very first democratic school in 1923, called Summerhill.
 Built upon a utopian faith that a child has the ability to direct their own learning themselves.
 Becoming familiar with the work of Sigmund Freud at a young age he came to believe that children had within them something of an innate goodness and ability to self-govern.

 Here children were free to grow emotionally and develop naturally in a nurturing environment without the fear of adults and the traditional education of the 1920’s.
 Children would take part in private lessons if they wished so and attend therapy sessions with Neill.
 Regular community meetings were set up for both the children and adults to establish boundaries, rules and how they wished the school to be run.

 A school or system not without its critics for sure, it has survived up to this present day and you can arrange to visit Summerhill on one of their open days if you get in touch with the school directly.
 It is now run by Neill’s granddaughter Zoe and a visit can show you an unorthodox way of education, but one that can be fascinating.